By Jon Crowley

 King of the Hammers is kinda my thing.
 I love to rock crawl in a UTV and I have raced King of the Hammers many times with three podiums under my belt (2103, 2015 and 2017).
 Each year, I get the itch to race, and try my hardest to stay away.
 This doesn’t always work, but I have focused on the media-side of the race in 2016 and 2018.

-So far, I have made one trip in early December and I was lucky enough to spread that out amongst three factory backed teams that are racing for different manufacturers.
+So far, I have made three pre-run trips and I was lucky enough to spread that out amongst factory backed teams that are racing for three different manufacturers.

 It is always interesting to see how different teams approach this race, and this trip was no exception.
 Each vehicle has its pluses and minuses in different circumstances.
 It is interesting to note that all three teams are racing 72-inch wide long travel UTVs.
-Blurton and Anderson with factory long travel from Can-Am and Polaris, and Weller with Cognito Motorsports long travel added to his YXZ1000R.
+Blurton, Guthrie’s and Anderson with factory long travel from Can-Am and Polaris, and Weller with Cognito Motorsports long travel added to his YXZ1000R, Sims in his standard travel RZR.
 It wasn’t long ago that I thought long travel while being better in the desert, was a detriment in the rocks.
-I am starting to change my mind after this trip.
+I am starting to change my mind after these trips.

 No Limit – Can-Am Maverick X3 RC